raafihilmi/MyGithubUsers/README.md

 # MyGithubUsers

 Welcome to MyGithubUsers!
 This is my second Android application project, developed to display information about GitHub users.
+This application follows the MVVM design pattern, which helps to separate the concerns of the application into different layers and promotes a cleaner, more maintainable codebase.
 The application was completed as part of a certification program on Dicoding, and the certification can be viewed [here](https://www.dicoding.com/certificates/QLZ9R4GY9P5D).

 ## Table of Contents